 (d) is suffering from mental or physical incapacity impairing the performance of his or her functions under this Act.

 [Clause 2 amended by No. 10 of 2001 s.
-220.]
+220; No. 37 of 2011 s.
+41.]

 3. Leave of absence

-The Council may grant leave of absence to a member of the Council on such terms and conditions as it thinks fit.
+The Board may grant leave of absence to a member on such terms and conditions as it thinks fit.

+[Clause 3 amended by No. 37 of 2011 s.
+42.]

 4. Appointed member unable to act

-(1) If an appointed member other than the chairperson is unable to act by reason of illness, absence or other cause, the Minister may appoint another person to act temporarily in his or her place and, while so acting according to the tenor of his or her appointment, that other person is to be taken to be a member of the Council.
+(1) If a member other than the chairperson is unable to act by reason of illness, absence or other cause, the Minister may appoint another person to act temporarily in his or her place and, while so acting according to the tenor of his or her appointment, that other person is to be taken to be a member.

 (2) If a member is performing the functions of the chairperson under clause 8(2), the Minister may, under subclause (1), appoint another person to act in his or her place as a member.